warmana/cloudant-docs-fork/source/includes/api/_metadata_discovery.md

 When the filter function is in place, any document that meets the filter criteria is added to the index.
 A modified document changes the index immediately and a deleted document is removed from the index.

-To query the index, you make a `GET` request to `/$DATABASE/$DESIGNDOC/_schema/$SCHEMANAME?schema=all` and insert the names of the database, the design document, and the schema to query.
+To query the index, you make a `GET` request to `/$DATABASE/$DESIGNDOC/_schema/$SCHEMANAME?schema=all` and insert the names of the database, design document, and schema to query.
 Optionally, you can add the `schema` query parameter to control the output format.

 <div> </div>